 MS Dhoni Biography: Birth, Age, Education, Cricket Career, World Cup, IPL, Records, Awards, Movies, Retirement and More

-Mahendra Singh Dhoni or MS Dhoni is an Indian International Cricketer who has recently retired from International Cricket.
-He is an Indian International cricketer who captained the Indian National Team in the limited over formats and in Test Cricket from 2007-2016 and 2008-2014 respectively.
+Mahendra Singh Dhoni or MS Dhoni is an Indian International Cricketer who has retired from International Cricket.
 MS Dhoni is the only captain in the history of Cricket to win all the ICC trophies.
 The legendary cricketer celebrates his birthday on July 7.
 When he turned 40, fans and the cricket fraternity took to social media to wish Captain Cool on his birthday.

 |Full Name||Mahendra Singh Pansingh Dhoni|

 |Atharva: The Origin (upcoming webseries)|

 MS Dhoni was born on July 7, 1981, in Ranchi, Bihar (present-day Jharkhand) in a Hindu Rajput family to Pan Singh and Devki Devi.
 His paternal village is in the Lamgara block in Almora, Uttarakhand.
 His father, Pan Singh, moved from Uttarakhand to Ranchi and worked in junior management positions in MECON.
 Dhoni has a sister and a brother-- Jayanti Gupta (sister) and Narendra Singh Dhoni (Brother).